NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

-3. You want to automatically apply an AD RMS template named Submarine\_Protection to all documents on a file share that contain the word “Submarine.”
+3. You want to automatically apply an AD RMS template named Submarine\_Protection to all documents on a file share that contain the word "Submarine."
 Which of the following should you configure to accomplish this goal?

     a.
 File Server Resource Manager classification rule